Powered by

 "My life ruined since my husband started drinking, he spends all his money on alcohol, it has become difficult to run the household.
 He also used to beat me up.
 Once my husband got angry and threw clothes, bed and everything in the drain.
 Due to financial constraints at home, my children also missed their studies.
 They didn't even have money to pay the fees. "

-How Alcohol entered the Himalayan region?
+How does Alcohol enter the Himalayan region?

 You will be surprised to know that before the arrival of the British, the mountains used to be dry areas.
 By the year 1800, colonial officials were quite surprised to learn that the communities living in the mountains were completely alcohol-free.
 But soon hill stations started developing and liquor started reaching the mountains.
 During the Second World War, free stalls of liquor were set up to give locals a taste of Liquor. soon the British established a liquor market here as well.